jamezp/tamper-detecting-audit-log/src/test/resources/org/jboss/audit/log/syslog4j/ReadMe.txt

 *** To enable basic encrypted communication ***
 ===============================================

-Followed the instructions at http://emo.sourceforge.net/cert-login-howto.html while logged in as root to
+Followed the instructions at http://www.rsyslog.com/doc/rsyslog_secure_tls.html while logged in as root to
 1) Set up the ca certificate and private key
 2) Set up the server's certificate and key
 3) Add the following to server's /etc/rsyslog.conf.
-Putting the pem files anywhere else, caused big problems with the text 'rsyslogd-2068: could not load module '/lib64/rsyslog/lmnsd_gtls.so', rsyslog error -2078' which mean there are permission problems reading the certificates/keys.
+Putting the pem files anywhere else, caused big problems with the text 'rsyslogd-2068: could not load module '/lib64/rsyslog/lmnsd_gtls.so', rsyslog error -2078' which as long as you have installed rsyslog-gnutls means there are permission problems reading the certificates/keys.

    # Provides TLS syslog reception
    $ModLoad imtcp #Load tcp driver